nuk211/Skip-Selector/README.md

 # Skip Selector - Modern React Application

 A professional, responsive, and themeable application for selecting skip sizes for waste management services.
-This project features a modern user interface with dark/light mode support, animated components, and a responsive design that works across all devices.
+This project was created as a React coding challenge to redesign the skip selection page from wewantwaste.co.uk with enhanced UI/UX, complete responsiveness, and modern React best practices.

 ![Skip Selector App](https://via.placeholder.com/800x400?text=Skip+Selector+Application)

+## Challenge Overview

+This project was developed as part of a front-end coding challenge with the following requirements:
+- Redesign the skip selection page from wewantwaste.co.uk to look completely different while maintaining functionality
+- Focus on clean, maintainable React code, responsiveness, and UI/UX improvements
+- Ensure proper display on both mobile and desktop browsers
+- Use live API data from wewantwaste.co.uk to populate skip options

 ## Features